-Every year on the first day of spring I host an Ostara celebration to welcome this long-awaited season of Spring.
+Every year on or near the first day of spring I host an Ostara celebration to welcome this long-awaited season of Spring.

 So, the first day of spring is quite the reason to celebrate!!!
+Personally, I feel like we can finally LIVE again when Spring arrives.
+For me, it’s like I’ve been in some sort of limbo for weeks now.
 We can finally get outdoors again (comfortably).
 We can plant gardens…thank goodness, and take walks, and do yard work, and get fresh air.
 What could be better?
 Not much, if you ask me.

 So maybe now you’re wondering…what IS Ostara and why should I celebrate?